 Sovereign government bonds

-They are known as Canadian Treasury Bonds in Canada.
-They are tradable fixed income bonds fully backed by the faith and credit of the national treasury.
-They bear low risk and relatively advance low returns to investors.
+They are known as Canadian Treasury Bonds in Canada, tradable fixed-income bonds fully backed by the faith and credit of the national treasury.
+They bear low risk and relatively advanced low returns to investors.

 These are securities issued by municipalities and local governments with specific project goals.
 You may be exempted from paying taxes depending on your country and location.

 These are bonds issued by different government agencies.
 They may offer slightly higher returns than treasury bonds since they are a little less liquid.

 Cryptocurrency, like Bitcoin, is a type of digital currency that only exists online and uses peer-to-peer technology to operate.
 It can be used both as an investment and a payment mode in certain circumstances, just like government-issued fiat currencies.
 It eliminates intermediaries and keeps transactions safe through blockchain technology.

 Bitcoins have shown immense dominance over the past few years in terms of profitability.
 It recorded a staggering 300% over one year, topping the 31% gains for the S&P 500 and 40% for the S&P/TSX Composite Index, simultaneously in 2021.
 Fears of continually rising inflation have steamed Bitcoin’s appeal.

 Some investors with a given risk appetite substitute gold investment with Bitcoin.
 They view it as a safe hedge for inflation.
 You can trade cryptocurrencies on platforms like Bitbuy, VirgoCX, and many other regulated and reputable crypto exchanges.

 A derivative contract is one between two or more parties where the value of the derivative is based upon an underlying asset.
 The underlying instrument may be a stock, commodity or currency.
 Derivatives can be traded over the counter or in an exchange, implying trading through a decentralized dealer network.